 Do not warp before FC orders via voice commands.

 If you are flying a logistics ship, you are required to lock every shield broadcast.
-This is most easily done by holding down the hotkey for locking and clicking on the broadcast.
+This is most easily done by holding down the hotkey for locking (Ctrl) and clicking on the broadcast.
 For more information on flying logistics ships, read our Logi Rookie Guide.

 We discourage the use of hotkeys due to unreliability, while the fleet window buttons are 100% reliable, and we absolutely want every new pilot to use fleet window buttons instead of hotkeys.

 However, if you use hotkeys at your own risk, increase reliability by ensuring you do not have a window active (click in space) before pressing the hotkey.
 Furthermore, verify that your broadcast went through by looking in the Fleet History window.
 If you do not see your broadcast, the Logi do not see it either.

 Note that utilizing this method does not make Hotkeys 100% reliable.
 Using hotkeys is not an excuse for failure to broadcast on time.
 If this becomes a problem, we'd recommend to just use the fleet window buttons for broadcasting.

 Individuals of the fleet have certain Roles, ranging from standard DPS ship to more specialized roles of Anchor and FC.
 In this section we'll cover basic roles and more specialized roles, what those roles mean, along with important roles to add to your watchlist.